OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/onchain/hist.md

 ---
 title: hist
-description: Learn how to us the 'hist' function to display history for any given Ethereum Blockchain balance using Ethplorer.
+description: "Learn how to us the 'hist' function to display history for any given" Ethereum Blockchain balance using Ethplorer.
 Understand the usage, parameters and their defaults, for an optimized user experience.
 keywords: